no-devs/events/README.md

 <h1>Important Notice</h1>
 If you rename a script, it will no longer work properly

-<h1>Important Notice</h1>
-If you rename a script, it will no longer work properly

 <h1>Features</h1>
 <ul>
   <li>Player bans for all identifiers and `Player Tokens`</li>